THIS WEEK'S MOTLEY FOOL UPDATE: As of Saturday, May 21, 2022:

 Just to be clear.
 NOT every one of the Motley Fool stock picks goes up, but they do pick a lot of stocks that DOUBLE or TRIPLE each year.
 So, on average, their stocks have beat the market by over 121%.

-At $99 a year, with a 30 day money back guarantee, and based on their last 5 years of performance, the Motley Fool Stock Advisor program is absolutely worth it.
+At $89 for the first year, with a 30 day money back guarantee, and based on their last 5 years of performance, the Motley Fool Stock Advisor program is absolutely worth it.
 You should absolutely get the Fool's next 24 stock recommendations, plus access to their all their recent picks, and try it out.
 Every stock probably won't go up, but 89% of their picks over the last 5 years were profitable and the average has crushed the SP500.
 You have very little to lose and lots to gain.

 So, assuming you have some cash to invest each month, and you can let the money stay invested for a few years, it certainly seems like a very safe bet.